Santhosh071/ai_agent/README.md

 7. **Interactive CLI**
    The user enters natural language questions.
    The system:
-   - Retrieves database schema for context.
+   - Retrieves database schema for context
-   - Prompts Gemini LLM to generate SQL queries based on the user question and schema.
+   - Prompts Gemini LLM to generate SQL queries based on the user question and schema
-   - Executes the generated SQL on the SQLite database.
+   - Executes the generated SQL on the SQLite database
-   - Formats and displays the answer back to the user.
+   - Formats and displays the answer back to the user

----

 ## Prerequisites

 - Python 3.8 or later
 - Google API Key with access to Gemini LLM

----

 ## Setup and Running Instructions